abhinavg916/om-vilom/README.md

 ## To Do

-- [ ] Feature to change Image
+- [ ] Feature to Change Image
 - [ ] Background Yoga Music
-- [ ] Theme of colors, background and music should change according to the current month or season
+- [ ] Theme of colors, background and music should change according ot the current month or season
 - [ ] Convert to React Application

 ---